lentendu/DeltaMP/README.md

 + __ITSx region to extract__: "no", “ITS1” or “ITS2” to skip or to extract either regions from fungal ITS reads using ITSx.
 The default is “no”.

-+ __Pre-clustering__: "no", "cdhit454" or "mothur" to skip, to use [cd-hit-454](http://weizhong-lab.ucsd.edu/public/?q=softwares/cd-hit-454) or [mothur pre.cluster]() algorithms to pre-cluster reads after trimming and before chimera removal.
++ __Pre-clustering__: "no", "cdhit454" or "mothur" to skip or to use [cd-hit-454](http://weizhong-lab.ucsd.edu/public/?q=softwares/cd-hit-454) or [mothur pre.cluster](https://mothur.org/wiki/pre.cluster/) algorithms to pre-cluster reads after trimming and before chimera removal.
 For the mothur based pre-clustering, and aligned version of a reference database is required (see below at + Database prefix name).
 The default is "no".

 + __Chimera removal__: "before", "after" or "both", to check for chimera before OTU clustering only (in each sample separetedly), after OTU clustering only (among OTU representative sequences), or at both moments. *De-novo* chimera are detected with UCHIME and removed.
+For dada2 clustering, bimera are always removed using _removeBimera_.
 The default is "after".

 + __Subsampling__: “yes” or “no”.
 Activating subsampling will randomly select the same number of reads in all samples according to the read count in the sample with the lowest number of reads, after the trimming step.
 The default is “no”.

-+ __Clustering algorithm__: "cd-hit-est”, “vsearch”, “mcl”, “sumaclust” or “swarm”.
++ __Clustering algorithm__: "cd-hit-est”, “vsearch”, “mcl”, “sumaclust”, “swarm” or “dada2“.
 The default is “mcl”.

 + __Clustering similarity threshold__: a number between 80 and 100 (percent of similarity).
-Disregarded if the “swarm” clustering algorithm is used.
+Disregarded if the “swarm” or "dada2" clustering algorithms are used.
 The default is 97.

 + __Cluster with previous subproject reference sequences__: the accepted values are a full path or “no”, If the full path to a previous subproject output directory is provided, all amplicons of this previous subproject will be search for exact match with amplicons from the current subproject.
 If amplicons of one or multiple OTUs from the current subproject have match in a single OTUs of the previous subproject, these amplicons will be assign to the OTU index name used in the previous subproject.
-Remaining OTUs from the current subproject without match in the reference suproject have their OTU index name starting after the last OTU of the reference subproject.
+Remaining OTUs from the current subproject without match in the reference suproject have their OTU index names starting after the last OTU of the reference subproject.
 This option is experimental, use with caution.
 The default is “no”.

 + __Remove singletons before chimera re-check__: the accepted values are “yes” or “no”.
 This option allow to remove singleton OTUs from sub-sequent analyses in order to reduce computation time and memory footprints, as high number of singletons could have critical effects on grid job with limited resources for both following chimera re-check and taxonomic identification steps.
 The default is “no”.